Icon for gfsd IntelliJ IDEA

 First, the test class needs to import the org.junit.jupiter.api package as well as the assertions class (org.junit.jupiter.api.Assertions).

-The test method isValidNegativeSide has the typical structure of first initializing the object under test t; declaring the expected result ‘expected’, calling the method under test, and finally using an assertion to ensure that the actual behavior matches the expected one.
+The test method isValidNegativeSide has the typical structure of first initializing the object under test t; declaring the expected result expected, calling the method under test, and finally using an assertion to ensure that the actual behavior matches the expected one.

 5) Running your JUnit tests

-If all your JUnit 5 dependencies are added and Maven is configured, it’s time to run your tests and analyze the results!
+If all your JUnit 5 dependencies are added and Maven is configured, it’s time to run your tests and analyze the results.
 With JUnit, you can choose to run your test from your IDE, right from the command line, or using your preferred build system (Maven or Gradle).
 For the purposes of this article, we’ll stick with using Maven on the command line, which makes it very simple to run JUnit tests.
-Specifically, you’ll be using either of the following methods.
-If you want to run the entire test suite, use:

 mvn test